 STEP ONE: GET STARTED!

 There are hundreds of ways to save for long-term financial goals, including planning for the student loan forgiveness tax bill.
-As with any financial target, how you get there is going to come down to your comfort.
+As with any financial target, how you get there is going to come down to your comfort and risk tolerance.
 Your options fall along a spectrum from saving your money in a coffee can to using a Certified Financial Planner (CFP) and/or fee-only planner to manage it all for you.

 You can certainly use only a savings account for your forgiveness plan.
-However, you’ll have to save much more in order to reach your anticipated target.
+However, you’ll have to save more in order to reach your anticipated target.
 Instead, you may consider your forgiveness savings plan like you would retirement planning.
 Putting some of your forgiveness savings into investments like a mutual fund, target-date fund, exchange-traded fund, stocks, bonds, etc makes a lot of sense.
-Student loan forgiveness takes 20-25 years, depending on the plan you choose.
-These are long-term savings horizons where you have time to weather the ups and downs associated with more volatile investments.
+Student loan forgiveness can take 20-25 years, depending on the plan you choose and how long you’ve been in repayment.
+These are usually long-term savings horizons where you have time to weather the ups and downs associated with more volatile investments.
 However, you have to be comfortable with the risks associated with that type of investing.

 STEP THREE: MAXIMIZE YOUR RETIREMENT SAVINGS

 What does saving for retirement have to do with forgiveness planning?
-Many veterinarians feel like you have to choose one over the other or they have to pay their student loans to zero before they start saving for retirement.
+Many veterinarians feel stuck, having to choose either saving for retirement or paying their student loans to zero first.
 Worse yet, I see some veterinarians using retirement funds to plan for their student loan forgiveness.
 The confusion can be compounded because investment services of any kind, like the Robo-advisers mentioned previously, usually allow you to open taxable or non-taxable (retirement) accounts.

 Working towards a forgiveness target:

-With a well-diversified, moderately aggressive forgiveness planning strategy, my wife and I are more than 75% of the way to our forgiveness tax target with about 16 years to go before we may have to pay the IRS.
-Essentially, this means we’re about seven years ahead of schedule on our forgiveness plan.
-The more our forgiveness fund grows, the lower our total student loan repayment costs, because more of the gains come from compound returns (interest on interest).
-Starting your plan early and reaching your target early gives you more time to adjust to changes in your forgiveness estimate, weather decreases in investment performance, and eventually increases cash flow for other financial goals.
-Once we reach our tax target, we can reduce the risk profile of the savings plan (maybe from moderately aggressive to something more conservative) and let the money grow for the remaining time.
+With a well-diversified, moderately aggressive forgiveness planning strategy, my wife and I are more than 85% of the way to our forgiveness tax target with about 13 years to go.
+Stated plainly, we’re ahead of schedule.
+The more our forgiveness fund grows, the lower our total student loan repayment costs, because more of the gains come from compound growth.
+Starting your plan early and reaching your target early gives you more time to adjust if necessary.
+Once we reach our tax target, we can reduce the risk profile of the savings plan (maybe from moderately aggressive to something more conservative) until the potential tax is due.
 Start your forgiveness savings plan as early as possible.

 You might ask, “why not use that forgiveness plan money to pay off your student loans now instead?”
-Unfortunately, that would only reduce our total household student loan balance by about 19%, eliminate an asset that is growing faster than our student debt balance, require the same monthly payment due on our student loans, and still have us paying a tax on forgiveness.
-Although our projected tax would be lower since we would have a lower student loan balance, we would still need a plan to cover a tax.
-That means we would have paid more towards our student loans than necessary and hurt our family’s “balance sheet” while not improving our cash flow.
+Unfortunately, that would only reduce our total household student loan balance by about 20%, eliminate an asset that is growing faster than our student debt balance, require the same monthly payment due on our student loans, and still have us paying a tax on forgiveness.
+Although our projected tax would be lower, we would still need a plan to cover a tax.
+That means we would have voluntarily paid more than necessary and hurt our family’s “balance sheet” while not improving our cash flow.
 Again, the forgiveness tax is more likely to be a discount than a bomb.
 There’s not a very good financial reason to pay more now when I will pay less later.

 Income-Driven Student Loan Repayment Tip:

 If you are anticipating a student loan tax, start your forgiveness fund now!
 Use time to your advantage, to improve your chances of meeting your goal and decreasing your costs.
-Use this unique period of pandemic student loan repayment relief to get your forgiveness plan started, play catch up, reach your tax target sooner, or help you to boost other areas of your financial wellness.
-For those with federally held student loans, the pandemic has highlighted one of the many reasons why your federal student loans are so beneficial.
 Ask a lot of questions and adjust your plan as your circumstances change.
 One thing is certain — your plans will change.
 Leave yourself the most time to adjust to those changes and you’ll find it easier to reach your short and long-term financial goals.

 VIN Foundation